logo

 Important Caveat

 The 4% rule is based on historical US stock market data.
-For longer retirements (40–50 years), some planners use a more conservative 3–3.5% rate to reduce the risk of running out of money.
+For longer retirements (40–50 years), some planners recommend a more conservative 3–3.5% withdrawal rate to reduce the risk of running out of money.

 Types of FIRE